alex-lt-kong/libmycrypto/README.md

   * All algorithms are tested against either official and/or well established test vectors.

-* Should work on Linux and Windows (MinGW) with gcc and clang.
+* Should work on Unix-like platforms and Windows (MinGW) with gcc and clang.

 ## Dependencies